Creating New Slides in PowerPoint: Three Ways

 Author: Geetesh Bajaj

-Here are these three ways (see Figure 1):
+Here are the three ways (see Figure 1):

 Figure 1: 3 ways to create slides

-If you see Figure 1, you'll notice that I have represented these three ways by using overlapping circles -- that means you don't have to use just one way.
+If you see Figure 1, you'll notice that we have represented these three ways by using overlapping circles.
+This means you don't have to use just one way.
 You can combine whatever approach works best for you.
 Taking this further, we changed the overlapping circles to subsequent circles, as shown in Figure 2, below.

 Figure 2: 3 ways to create slides in a sequential approach